JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/5_moreDescartesDualism_1_27_20.md

         - But, then, how did that innate idea get there?
     - Descartes then makes a distinction between "objective reality" and "formal reality," and says that he knows his *idea* about God is real - but that doesn't mean the thing his idea is about actually exists in "formal reality" (i.e. the "real world")
         - However, since Descartes is finite, he thinks this finite idea of an infinite God must have come from outside him somehow - he couldn't have come up with it himself!
             - "An analogy: think of a watch.
-The idea of a watch in your head must have come from something at LEAST as complex as a watch; it may not be the watch itself, but it had to come from something, since we can't imagine anything more complex than naything we've seen!"
+The idea of a watch in your head must have come from something at LEAST as complex as a watch; it may not be the watch itself, but it had to come from something, since we can't imagine anything more complex than anything we've seen!"
         - So, if we have the idea of an infinitely complex thing in our head, it must have come from something that complex - i.e. God!

 - "Clearly, some of you aren't satisfied with this, but hopefully it's a starting point to learn more about Descartes"